‘Nissan’s Approach to Supplier Development’ Academic Essay

 Introduction

-More often than not, companies, organizations, or individuals face situations or problems that prompt them to choose between various options in the hunt for a solution.
-However, the available alternatives have to be assessed as to whether they are correct, hence meeting ethical standards, or erroneous; those that do not meet these criteria are otherwise referred to as unethical.
+More often than not, companies, organizations, or individual persons face situations or problems that prompt them to choose between various options in the hunt for a solution.
+However, the available alternatives have to be assessed as to whether they are correct, hence meeting ethical standards or erroneous, those that do not meet these criteria are otherwise referred to as unethical.
 The choices taken will, in turn, go a long way to not only determine the success rate of the problem at hand but also help in mitigating similar occurrences in future.
 The paper draws comparisons between F. W. Taylor’s approach and Nissan’s’ implication to ethics.

 Comparison between F. W. Taylor and Nissan’s approaches to performance improvement